kubernetes/enhancements/keps/sig-auth/20200507-external-tls-certificate-authenticator/README.md

 ##### Sign request

-The authentication provider sends a request message as an environment variable in the JSON format of `SignRequest` kind containing:
+The authentication provider sends a request message in an environment variable `EXTERNAL_SIGNER_PKCS11_PLUGIN_CONFIG` in the JSON format of `SignRequest` kind
+containing:

 - the digest,
 - plugin configuration parameters,